Interpretive opinion based on public record. Not a clinical assessment.Legal →

 The Competitive Intimacy

-This is the rarest form of creative relationship: one in which the rivalry and the collaboration are not in tension but are the same process.
+The rivalry was generative because it was contained within the partnership.
+Each man's attempt to exceed the other raised both.
+This is the rarest form of creative relationship: one in which rivalry and collaboration are not in tension but are the same process.

 ---